 |Barton Fresh Start||< 1/2 Time (1-5 Hours)||$250||3.0 and Above|

-*Fresh Start recipients will be awarded $1,000 and the scholarship will then be adjusted each semester based on their enrollment level.
+*Fresh Start recipients will be awarded $1,000 and the scholarship will then be prorated each semester based on their enrollment level.

 - Barton Bound and Fresh Start Scholarships are available only to KS residents.
 Recipients of the Barton Bound Scholarship must be a graduate of a Kansas High School.

-- Only full-time students (12 hours or more) are eligible for these awards.
+- Only full-time students (12 hours or more) are eligible to receive the Barton Bound scholarships.

 - To be awarded a Barton Bound scholarship, a student must complete and submit a Barton Admissions Application by the scholarship deadline.

 - December 1, 2016 for December Graduate

 - The student will be offered the highest award possible based on their official HS transcript and/or ACT scores.